OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 **WARNING: Security questions are no longer recognized as an acceptable authentication factor per [NIST SP 800-63](https://pages.nist.gov/800-63-3/sp800-63b.html).
 Account recovery is just an alternate way to authenticate so it should be no weaker than regular authentication.
 See [SP 800-63B sec 5.1.1.2 paragraph 4](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5): *Verifiers SHALL NOT prompt subscribers to use specific types of information (e.g., “What was the name of your first pet?”) when choosing memorized secrets*.**

 If you are curious, please have a look at this [study](https://www.microsoft.com/en-us/research/publication/its-no-secret-measuring-the-security-and-reliability-of-authentication-via-secret-questions/) by Microsoft Research in 2009 and this [study](https://research.google/pubs/pub43783/) performed at Google in 2015.
-The [Security blog](https://security.googleblog.com/2015/05/new-research-some-tough-questions-for.html) post includes an infographic of the issues identfied with security questions.
+The accompanying [Security blog](https://security.googleblog.com/2015/05/new-research-some-tough-questions-for.html) update includes an infographic on the issues identified with security questions.

 **Please Note:** While there are no acceptable uses of security questions in secure software, this cheat sheet provides guidance on how to choose strong security questions for legacy purposes.